 The hardest part is finding the space for them, without taking up countertop real estate.
 Enter these fourteen great ways to grow herbs in a small area, like your kitchen.

-From HGTV, instructions for creating an herb garden that mounts inside a window —so you won't lose any counter space at all.
+Using curtain hardware and wooden rods, the Bird and Her Song rigged a vertical herb garden in front of her kitchen window —so she won't lose any counter space at all.
 Wondering which herbs are best for growing indoors?
 Balcony Garden Web has a list of the best herbs to grow indoors, and their light requirements.

-Place a bar cart next to a window for an easy indoor garden, as seen on SF Girl by Bay.
+Sometimes it's as easy as placing a bar or kitchen cart next to a window for an easy indoor garden, as seen on SF Girl by Bay.